 The IGYCDOPT worksheet also includes a section for compiler phases.
-That section of the worksheet can be found in "IGYCDOPT worksheet for compiler phases" on page 9, following the discussion on compiler phases.
+That section of the worksheet can be found in "IGYCDOPT worksheet for compiler phases" on page 10, following the discussion on compiler phases.

 - 1. Coding the asterisk [], when you modify a compiler option default value, indicates that the option is to be fixed and cannot be overridden by an application programmer. - 2.
 The ALOWCBL, DBCSXREF, LVLINFO, and NUMCLS options cannot be overridden at compile time.
 Therefore, the "Enter for fixed" worksheet entries for these options are blank. - 3.
 The IBM-supplied default value for ADEXIT, INEXIT, LVLINFO, LIBEXIT, and PRTEXIT is null.
-Therefore, the "IBM-supplied default" entries for these options - 4.
+Therefore, the "IBM-supplied default" entries for these options are blank. - 4.
 The DUMP compiler option cannot be set through the IGYCDOPT program.
-Unless changed at compile time, DUMP is always set to NODUMP.
+Unless changed at compile time, DUMP is always set to NODUMP. - 5.
+The OPTFILE compiler option cannot be set through the IGYCDOPT program.